 - Store-bought gifts were all we considered.

 Are you guilty of some of these mistakes?
-Don’t feel like I’m judging you, we had no idea there was any other way to Shop for Christmas.
+Don’t feel like I’m judging you, we had no idea there was any other way to go Christmas shopping on a budget.

 - The concept of a Christmas Budget never occurred to us.